denis011/Git-projekti/bonneli/README.md

 ## Usage

-The `scripts/bonelli_new_releases.py` script fetches the "New Releases" RSS feed from the Sergio Bonelli web store and filters it for Dylan Dog, Martin Mystere, and Zagor issues by default.
+The `scripts/bonelli_new_releases.py` script fetches the shop RSS feed (`rss.jsp?sezione=100010`) from Sergio Bonelli Editore and filters it for Dylan Dog, Martin Mystere, and Zagor issues by default.

 ```shell
 python scripts/bonelli_new_releases.py